azohra/strapped.sh/README.md

 # Introduction

 Strapped.sh aims to be a universal platform for computer configuration management.
-Written purely in Bash and having no physical dependancies, Strapped.sh maintains a minimal footprint by operating as a SaaS which remotely sources the files it needs on demand.
+Written purely in sh and having no physical dependancies, Strapped.sh maintains a minimal footprint by operating as a SaaS which remotely sources the files it needs on demand.